iconify/website/docs/libraries/tools/icon-set/for-each.md

 Function `[func]forEach()` runs a custom callback for all icons in icon set.

 Function supports asynchronous callbacks.

-If you use asynchronous callback, function is asynchronous as well.
-If you use synchronous callback, you can treat function as synchronous.
+If you use synchronous callback, you can treat function as synchronous, or you can use `[func]forEachSync()` alias.

 ## Usage